-- 1. The applications are available on the IAIA website or in the Registrar's Office. - 2.
-Students are required to submit an e-Portfolio application prior to acceptance into their newly chosen major/degree and have a demonstrated readiness for college level English. - 3.
+- 1. The applications are available in the Registrar's Office. - 2.
 Students must be registered and have completed at least three semesters at IAIA.
-Transfer students must complete at least two semesters of work at IAIA. - 4.
-Students require a cumulative GPA of 3.0 or higher. - 5.
-On a separate page, explain why you wish to graduate with two majors or two degrees.
-Have clearly articulated and purposeful reasons for which the double major or double degree is appropriate.

-6. If applicable, it is highly recommended that the student map out the time required to complete both majors/degrees and meet with a Financial Aid staff member to determine if the student's federal financial aid will cover the number of semesters required to complete both majors/degrees.
+Transfer students must complete at least two semesters of work at IAIA. - 3.
+Students require a cumulative GPA of 3.0 or higher. - 4.
+If applicable, it is highly recommended that the student map out the time required to complete both majors/degrees and meet with a Financial Aid staff member to determine if the student's federal financial aid will cover the number of semesters required to complete both majors/degrees.